Kazakh Khanate: Esim Khan (1598–1628)

 After the death of Tauekel Khan came Esim Sultan, son of Sheehan Khan.
+Esim khan was called "Ensegei boily er Esim" which could be translated as "very tall man – Esim".
 His reign was the time of the next (third) strengthening of the Kazakh Khanate after Kasim Khan and Khak-Nazar Khan.
 Esim Khan moved the capital of the khanate to Sygnak in Turkestan and suppressed the revolts of the Karakalpaks.

 There followed a 15-year period of calm between the Kazakh Khanate and the Khanate of Bukhara.

-Esim Khan established peace with the Khanate of Bukhara and returned control of Samarkand to them.
-However, Bukhara was still bitter about the loss of Tashkent, which led to additional conflicts.
-Starting in 1607, the Khanate of Bukhara engaged in several battles and eventually obtained control of Tashkent.